 Dr Ancél Orr, our first female partner, was appointed in 2007.
 She has a special interest in mental health and women's health, including menopause, sexual health and family planning.
 She has extensive experience in child health and obstetrics and gynaecology.

 The practice has been a training practice since 1990.This means that medical students and doctors completing their GP training spend a period in the practice.
 These students and doctors are working under the supervision of the partners.
 We regard our role in education as central to providing high quality, modern health care and would like to acknowledge the vital role of our patients in supporting this activity.

-The geographical area covered by the practice includes the city of Londonderry and its environs within a 10 mile radius on the northern side of the border.
+The geographical area covered by the practice includes the city of Londonderry and its environs within an 8 mile radius on the northern side of the border.